News, Updates and Notes

 BIOGRAPHY

 Life with Tyler is interesting because we're so different from each other.
-Tyler says things like "dude," and "stoked," while I have a lazy way of speaking and tend to drop my g's.
+Tyler says things like "dude," and "stoked," while I have a laid back way of speaking and tend to drop my g's.
 He grew up listening to jazz music and refined classical compositions while my family listened to Ricky Skaggs and The Nitty Gritty Dirt Band.
 Tyler lived in the same house until he went to college whereas I'd lived in six different states and two countries before moving into my dorm freshman year.
-Tyler is the life of a party, while I have to muster up every ounce of courage possible to talk to people I don't know.
+Tyler is the life of a party; I have to muster up every ounce of courage possible to talk to people I don't know.
 I think that our differences are part of what make us a great team.
 Tyler pushes me to try new things and I keep him somewhat grounded.
 Our different musical backgrounds inspire us to create new music.
 If it weren't for Tyler, I'd probably be writing cheesy country songs and he'd be a virtual Jack Johnson impersonator.

 - Jenny & Tyler